bids-standard/bids-specification/src/06-extensions.md

 evolve over time.
 These are accomplished with BIDS Extension Proposals (BEPs), which are community-driven processes.

 Below is a table of currently-active BEPs.
+The *Extension label* column provides a direct link to the documentation.

 | Extension label                                                                           | Title                                                                                                                                                                                         | Moderators/leads                                               |
 | :---------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------- |